Know Your Risks During COVID-19

 Coronavirus is one of the most infectious viruses of our generation.
-This disease has taken the form of a pandemic in a matter of weeks and since has grown into a worldwide issue.
-Without a known cure or vaccine our focus is shifting to prevention until a remedy can be found.
+Because this disease has taken the form of a pandemic in a matter of weeks and has now grown into a worldwide issue.
+So without a vaccine, our focus is shifting to prevention.

 - Receiving and opening your mail

 - Sports that require two people or can be played from distance without any direct contact